 Electric SUVs are already available in a range of price points, from the entry-level MG ZS EV through to highly desirable premium models like the Audi E-Tron and Tesla Model X.

 Here's our pick of the top electric SUVs on the market.
 If you're looking for more info on everything on offers within SUVs, check out our run down of the very best SUVs in 2022.

-The e-Tron was Audi’s first entry into the electric market and it quickly became one of the most desirable SUVs full stop.
+The e-tron was Audi’s first entry into the electric market and it quickly became one of the most desirable SUVs full stop.
 It’s quick, with good range – close to 250 miles on a charge from the largest battery – and is just as beautifully put together as any Audi.

 Despite the might of the German car brands, it was actually Britain’s Jaguar that delivered the first real rival to Tesla.
-And somewhat surprisingly it didn’t come in the form of a typical luxurious Jaguar saloon, but as a performance-oriented SUV – the I-Pace.
+And somewhat surprisingly, it didn’t come in the form of a typical luxurious Jaguar saloon, but as a performance-oriented SUV – the I-Pace.

 Tesla Model Y

 Hyundai Kona Electric

 If a 1000-horsepower Tesla isn’t what you need, then the Hyundai Kona Electric might be the perfect electric SUV to bring you back down to earth.
 Hugely popular – and rightly so – the Kona can deliver superb 300-mile range in 64kWh battery guise, and is just one of the easiest and most practical small, family SUVs you could wish for.
 It’s got a great interior and there’s a proper list of safety technology available, from adaptive cruise control, lane-keeping assistance and autonomous emergency braking to blindspot monitoring and road sign recognition.